Big (musical): Background and productions

 The pre-Broadway tryout started in Detroit in January 1996.
 The musical opened on Broadway at the Shubert Theatre on April 28, 1996, and closed on October 13, 1996, after 193 performances.
 Although it was nominated for five Tony Awards (Best Actress, Supporting Actor, Book, Score, and Choreography), it was one of Broadway's costliest money-losers.

-The show had a US National tour, directed by Eric D. Schaeffer starring Jim Newman and Jacquelyn Piro Donovan, which began in September 1997 in Wilmington, DE.
+The show had a US National tour, directed by Eric D. Schaeffer starring Jim Newman and Jacquelyn Piro Donovan, which began in September 1997 in Wilmington, Delaware.
 It was "restaged and largely rewritten for the road".

 Reviews were sharply divided on the musical, but not on the 1998 US National tour, which was a hit after much rewriting from authors, John Weidman (book), Richard Maltby, Jr. (lyrics), and David Shire (music).
-Alvin Klein, in his The New York Times review of a 2000 regional production of it, wrote, "Big cannot be cavalierly dismissed as a failed musical that was no match for a blockbuster movie.
+Alvin Klein reviewed a 2000 regional production in The New York Times and wrote, "Big cannot be cavalierly dismissed as a failed musical that was no match for a blockbuster movie.
 It is satisfyingly good - and it was shortchanged."
 The revised version is available through Music Theatre International.

-The show made its UK and Ireland premiere prior to the West End at the Theatre Royal Plymouth from 5 to 12 November 2016 and at the Bord Gáis Energy Theatre in Dublin over the Christmas period from 7 December 2016 to 7 January 2017.
+The show made its UK and Ireland premiere prior to the West End at the Theatre Royal Plymouth November 5-12, 2016, and at the Bord Gáis Energy Theatre in Dublin over the Christmas period from December 7, 2016 to January 7, 2017.
 Strictly Come Dancing winner and The Wanted vocalist Jay McGuiness stars as Josh.
-The production transferred to London's West End at the Dominion Theatre from 6 September to 2 November 2019 with McGuiness reprising the role of Josh.
+The production transferred to London's West End at the Dominion Theatre from September 6 to November 2, 2019 with McGuiness reprising the role of Josh.